CivicActions/agile-california/README.md

-We created a multi-disciplinary team and immediately decided to iterate through [six sprints](https://github.com/CivicActions/agile-california/blob/master/documentation/journal.md) in the scrum methodology, carefully compressed from the normal two-week cycle down to a ligtning-fast two days per sprint.
+We created a multi-disciplinary team and immediately decided to iterate through [six sprints](https://github.com/CivicActions/agile-california/blob/master/documentation/journal.md) in the scrum methodology, carefully compressed from the normal two-week cycle down to a ligtning-fast two-days-per sprint.
 A Product Owner was assigned as the overall voice of the users.
 We successfully made a connection with [Foster Club](https://www.fosterclub.com/groups/california), a group that put us in contact with real foster parents